Sayan2608/sybil-landing-page/README.md

 ## 👨‍🚀 Want to Collaborate?

-If you're a DAO, protocol, or web3 team dealing with Sybil challenges, we’d love to work together!
+If you are a DAO, protocol, or web3 team dealing with Sybil challenges, we’d love to work together!

 📧 Contact: sayanrawl.eth@proton.me
 🐦 Twitter: https://x.com/RawlSayan58006?s=09